Soga238/berry/docs/functions.md

 print(c())      # 2
 ```

+## Native Functions

+The native function is a function implemented in C language, and it is actually a closure in its implementation.
+For Berry code and users, Berry Closure is no different from Native Function.

-## Native Functions and Native Closures
+## Native Closures